GwladysKerhoas/Creating-a-R-package-on-Descent-Gradient/README.md

 Installing the package and access to the library
 ----------------------

+Once the package is installed, the library can be load using the standard commands from R.

     install.packages("devtools")
     library(devtools)

     devtools::install_github("FD155/GradDesc")

     library(GradDesc)

 How to understand the expectations of the function parameters
 ----------------------